ccaylak/Shiori/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

----

-Changes
-Any updates to this policy will be reflected in the app.

 ## Privacy Policy

 Shiori respects your privacy and is committed to protecting your personal information.